The translation of this document is outdated.

 (2) If a person exercising a regulated profession provides a

-commercial communication in regard to an information society
+commercial communication with regard to an information society

-service, this person has a duty to observe professional
+service, this person has the obligation to comply with the

 (1) It is prohibited to use automated calling systems